logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 Hops Python library
 =======================

 **Hops library** provides a set of modules that make it simple to run TensorFlow code with Jupyter on Hops.
+The API documentation is available here: API-docs_.

 hdfs